Roaders/ble-helper/readme.md

 const bluetoothHelper = getInstance();
 ```

+`reflect-metadata` will need to be installed and imported for this to work.
+See [needle docs](https://github.com/morganstanley/needle#polyfills) for more details.

 ### Constructor Injection

 `BluetoothHelper` is decorated so metadata about it's constructor parameters is recorded so you can use it in IOC environments: